konfuzio-ai/konfuzio-sdk/docs/web/api-v3.md

 ```

 - Replace `YOUR_TOKEN` with your authorization token.
-- `PROJECT_ID` should be replaced with the ID of your project.
+- `PROJECT_ID` should be replaced with the ID of your Project.
-- `CATEGORY_ID` is the ID of a category that belongs to your project.
-By specifying this, you are bypassing Konfuzio's automatic categorization process.
+- `CATEGORY_ID` is the ID of a Category that belongs to your Project.
+By specifying this, you are bypassing Konfuzio's
+automatic categorization process.
 - `LOCAL_FILE_NAME` is the path to the file on your disk you wish to upload.
 Make sure to keep the `@` in front of it.

-By manually specifying the category of a document, you ensure that the document is categorized as you intend, without relying on automatic categorization.
-This can be helpful in situations where the content or layout of a document might confuse the automatic categorization process.
-After the upload, the API will return the uploaded document's ID and its current status.
+By manually specifying the Category of a Document, you ensure that the Document is categorized as you intend, without
+relying on automatic categorization.
+This can be helpful in situations where the content or layout of a Document might
+confuse the automatic categorization process.
+After the upload, the API will return the uploaded Document's ID and its
+current status.

 #### Asynchronous Document Processing with Webhook

-This tutorial will guide you on how to use webhooks for asynchronous document processing in Konfuzio.
+This tutorial will guide you on how to use webhooks for asynchronous Document processing in Konfuzio.

-Once your project is set up, you can upload documents.
-This is done by making a POST request to our Document creation endpoint.
-This endpoint only supports multipart/form-data requests to accommodate file uploading, so you won't have to JSON-encode your request.
+Once your {p}roject is set up, you can upload Documents.
+This is done by making a POST request to our Document creation
+endpoint.
+This endpoint only supports multipart/form-data requests to accommodate file uploading, so you won't have to
+JSON-encode your request.

-Webhooks allow you to receive a POST request from Konfuzio once the processing of your document is complete.
-This method is especially beneficial when dealing with large documents or documents with many pages as it allows your application to continue working on other tasks while the document processing takes place.
-Here's an overview of the process:
+Webhooks allow you to receive a POST request from Konfuzio once the processing of your Document is complete.
+This
+method is especially beneficial when dealing with large Documents or Documents with many Pages as it allows your
+application to continue working on other tasks while the Document processing takes place.
+Here's an overview of the
+process:

 ```mermaid
 sequenceDiagram